How to Make Beer Bratwurst from Scratch

 - Grind the meat a second time, using the fine grinding plate.

-- Check seasonings by frying a tiny portion in a pan.
+- Check seasonings by taking a small piece of the meat mixture, forming it into a patty and frying it a pan.
 Adjust seasoning if necessary.

 - Drizzle beer on the sausage mixture, tossing with hands.
 Cover tightly and refrigerate overnight.

 - Soak the casing in cold water for 30 minutes and rinse.

 - Lubricate the tip of the sausage stuffer with a little olive oil and start stuffing the meat mixture into the casing by guiding it through the attachment.
 Don’t forget to tie a knot at the end so you don’t lose any of your precious filling!
 If you don't have a sausage stuffing kit, a pastry bag with a very wide tip would work.
 Take your time to make sure the mixture is packed consistently.
 Knot the other end.
 Use a sterilized needle to release any air bubbles in the casing.